allegro/turnilo/docs/oauth.md

 ## Further reading

-Please refer to our [github discussion](https://github.com/allegro/turnilo/discussions/734) for our use case.
+Please refer to our [GitHub discussion](https://github.com/allegro/turnilo/discussions/734) for our use case.